 Working on the UX for a digital product such as a website or mobile app, UX designers have to concentrate on such aspects as:

 - usability (the product is convenient, clear, logical, and easy to use)

 - utility (the product provides useful content and solves users’ problems)

 - accessibility (the product is convenient for different categories of users)

-– desirability (the product is attractive and problem-solving, it retains users and creates the positive experience which they are ready to repeat).
+- desirability (the product is attractive and problem-solving, it retains users and creates a positive experience which they are ready to repeat).

 What are the values brought by UX designers?

-1. They support fast, easy and productive communication worldwide via products like various messengers, social networks, etc. Communication is one of the key reasons why people turn to websites and apps, and its flow has a great impact on user’s life, from personal chats with family and friends to professional online conferences and business negotiations.
-Creating user experience for this purpose, designers have to study the needs of the audience and offer the appropriate solutions which will make the product helpful for getting in touch with other people.
+1. They support fast, easy, and productive communication worldwide via products like various messengers, social networks, etc. Communication is one of the key reasons why people turn to websites and apps, and its flow has a great impact on user’s life, from personal chats with family and friends to professional online conferences and business negotiations.
+To create a user experience for this purpose, designers have to study the needs of the audience and offer the appropriate solutions which will make the product helpful for getting in touch with other people.